 - Everyone that passes the flow's Trigger Filters and Flow Filters will officially enter the flow and get scheduled for emails and splits based on the delay period you've set.

 When each email is scheduled to send, Klaviyo will apply your Flow Filters again (i.e. has Placed Order zero times since starting this flow) and skip anyone that fails these filters at send time.
 This is why you may see people queued up for flow emails -- in the Waiting bucket -- that you know shouldn't actually get the email based on the flow's filters.
 If someone qualifies to get the email initially upon entering the flow, this person will appear as waiting for emails in your series; Flow Filters will always be applied again, however, right before each email sends.

 You can explore the complete Recipient Activity for a given flow email by clicking on View all Activity in an email's lefthand sidebar.
-If you click on the Other dropdown menu in this window, you will see the number of individuals falling into a range of Skipped buckets.
-When someone no longer qualifies to get a flow email at send time, we'll skip over them -- most often, someone will get skipped because they fail the flow's filters, or because they've since unsubscribed and are suppressed in your account.
+Here, you will also see who was skipped from receiving an email in the Skipped tab.
+When you click this dropdown, this will reveal a range of different skipped options.
+When someone no longer qualifies to receive a flow email at send time, we'll skip over them -- most often, someone will get skipped because they fail the flow's filters, or because they've since unsubscribed and are suppressed in your account.

 Back-Populating Flow Recipients

 If you create a new flow and want to queue up those that would have been captured by the flow if it had been running previously, you can use our back-populate feature.
 This feature can be found in the Manage Flow dropdown menu.